-Before classes begin: Full amount
+Before classes begin:

-During first or second week: 80%
+During first or second week:

-During third to fifth week: 60%
+During third to fifth week:

-During sixth week: 20%
+During sixth week:

-After sixth week: none
+After sixth week:

-Student fees are nonrefundable after classes begin.
+Full amount

+80%

+60%

+20%

+none

 Historically, voluntary withdrawals are initiated at the request of the student.
 Working with the program director, a mutual decision is reached with regard to the effective date of the withdrawal and any academic penalty to be assessed.
 Per letter, the program director will notify the Offices of the Registrar and Financial Aid in the School of Medicine.
 The Office of the Registrar will process the withdrawal and remove the student from any current and/or future enrollments.
 The Office of Financial Aid may revoke any financial aid that has been disbursed.
 The student should also contact these offices to ensure that they have fulfilled any responsibilities with regard to this process.
 The student's permanent academic record will reflect that he/she was enrolled for the term and that he/she withdrew on the specific effective date.